josephong610/JDS706_DE_Wk1.2/README.md

 ---

 ## Data Cleaning and Preprocessing
-Before modeling, several steps were taken to ensure **data quality and robustness**:
+Before modeling, several steps were taken to ensure that the data quality was good:

 1. **Cleaning purchase amounts**
    - Removed `$` symbols and commas.